emiregeerdi/West-Suffolk-Council-Purchase-Orders-2019-April-Open-Data-CSV/README.md

 West Suffolk Council publishes purchase orders for goods and services from suppliers that are for more than £5,000.

+## Open Data

+The Open Data is available in the data.csv file.

 ## License
 Open Government Licence (OGL)
 https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/